mvrdevelopment/spec/mvr-spec.md

 ## Node Definition: Scene

 This node contains information about the scene.
+The defined Scene Node Children are specified in Table 6.

 Node name: `Scene`